bhisaac/5eFP/5eFP-SRD.md

 |3⛁|Monastic Tradition|...|
 |3⛁|Deflect Missiles|...|

-> #### Ki
+## Ki

->> Your training allows you to harness the mystic energy of ki.
+Your training allows you to harness the mystic energy of ki.
 Your access to this energy is represented by a number of ki points.
 You have 1 + LEVEL ki points.

->>
->> You can spend these points to fuel various ki features.
+You can spend these points to fuel various ki features.
 You start knowing three such features: Flurry of Blows, Patient Defense, and Step of the Wind.

->>
->> When you spend a ki point, it is unavailable until you finish a rest or until the end of the game session, at the end of which you draw all of your expended ki back into yourself.
+When you spend a ki point, it is unavailable until you finish a rest or until the end of the game session, at the end of which you draw all of your expended ki back into yourself.
 You must spend half the rest meditating to regain your ki points.
 Once you spend 1 or more ki points, you cannot spend any more until the beginning of your next turn.

->>
->> Some of your ki features require your target to make an ability check to resist the feature’s effects.
+Some of your ki features require your target to make an ability check to resist the feature’s effects.
 The ki DC is calculated as follows:

->>
->> **Ki DC** = 10 +  WIS
+**Ki DC** = 10 +  WIS

->>
->> **Flurry of Blows.** Immediately after you take the Attack action on your turn, you can spend 1 ki point to make two unarmed strikes.
+**Flurry of Blows.** Immediately after you take the Attack action on your turn, you can spend 1 ki point to make two unarmed strikes.

->>
->> **Patient Defense.** You can spend 1 ki point to take the Dodge action on your turn without discarding your action.
+**Patient Defense.** You can spend 1 ki point to take the Dodge action on your turn without discarding your action.

->>
->> **Step of the Wind.** You can spend 1 ki point to take the Disengage or Dash action on your turn without discarding your action, and your jump distance is doubled for the turn.
+**Step of the Wind.** You can spend 1 ki point to take the Disengage or Dash action on your turn without discarding your action, and your jump distance is doubled for the turn.

->>
-> #### Unarmored Movement
+## Unarmored Movement

->> Your speed increases by 2 while you are not wearing armor or wielding a shield.
+Your speed increases by 2 while you are not wearing armor or wielding a shield.

->>
-> #### Monastic Tradition
+## Monastic Tradition

->> You commit yourself to a monastic tradition, such as the Way of the Open Hand.
+You commit yourself to a monastic tradition, such as the Way of the Open Hand.
 Your tradition grants you features.

->>
->>> **Way of the Open Hand.** Monks of the Way of the Open Hand are the ultimate masters of martial arts combat, whether armed or unarmed.
+### Way of the Open Hand

+Monks of the Way of the Open Hand are the ultimate masters of martial arts combat, whether armed or unarmed.
 They learn techniques to push and trip their opponents, manipulate ki to heal damage to their bodies, and practice advanced meditation that can protect them from harm.

->>>
->>>> **Open Hand Technique.** You can manipulate your enemy’s ki when you harness your own.
+**Open Hand Technique.** You can manipulate your enemy’s ki when you harness your own.
 Whenever you hit a creature with one of the attacks granted by your Flurry of Blows, you can impose one of the following effects on that target:
->>>> - It must succeed on a DEX check or be knocked prone.
+- It must succeed on a DEX check or be knocked prone.
->>>> - It must make a STR check.
+- It must make a STR check.
 If it fails, you can push it up to 3 squares away from you.
->>>> - It can’t take reactions until the end of your next turn.
+- It can’t take reactions until the end of your next turn.

->>
-> #### Deflect Missiles
+## Deflect Missiles

->> You can use your reaction to deflect or catch the piece of ammunition or missile when you are hit by a ranged weapon attack.
+You can use your reaction to deflect or catch the piece of ammunition or missile when you are hit by a ranged weapon attack.
 When you do so, the damage you take from the attack is reduced by 1 + DEX + your level (minimum 0).

->>
->> If you reduce the damage to 0, you can catch the missile if it is small enough for you to hold in one hand and you have at least one hand free.
+If you reduce the damage to 0, you can catch the missile if it is small enough for you to hold in one hand and you have at least one hand free.
 If you catch a missile in this way, you can spend 1 ki point to make a ranged attack with the weapon or piece of ammunition you just caught, as part of the same reaction.
 You make this attack with proficiency, regardless of your weapon proficiencies, and the missile counts as a monk weapon for the attack, which has a normal range of 4 squares and a long range of 12 squares.

-## Alignment
+# Alignment

 A typical creature in the game world has an alignment, which broadly describes its moral and personal attitudes.
 Alignment is a combination of two factors: one identifies morality (good, evil, or neutral), and the other describes attitudes toward society and order (lawful, chaotic, or neutral).
 Thus, nine distinct alignments define the possible combinations.